webpack-contrib/url-loader/README.md

 Type: `Function`
 Default: `data:${mimetype || ''};${encoding},${src.toString(encoding)}`

-You can create you own custom implementation for encoding data. in the example we are compressing svg files using [mini-svg-data-uri](https://github.com/tigt/mini-svg-data-uri) implementation.
+You can create you own custom implementation for encoding data. `source` argument is a [`Buffer`](https://nodejs.org/api/buffer.html) instance. in the example we are compressing svg files using [mini-svg-data-uri](https://github.com/tigt/mini-svg-data-uri) implementation.

 **webpack.config.js**